 To protect your oral health, practice good oral hygiene daily.

-- Brush your teeth at least twice a day with a soft-bristled brush using fluoride toothpaste.
+- Brush your teeth at least twice a day for two minutes each time.
+Use a soft-bristled brush and fluoride toothpaste.

 - Floss daily.